-South Coast AQMD previously adopted rules that would have required railroads to reduce idling, conduct recordkeeping, and prepare emissions inventories and health risk assessments for railyards.
+South Coast AQMD previously adopted rules8 that would have required railroads to reduce idling, conduct recordkeeping, and prepare emissions inventories and health risk assessments for railyards.
 However, the railroads sued the South Coast AQMD, and the courts determined that the rules are preempted by federal law and cannot currently be enforced.
-South Coast AQMD is evaluating potential strategies to reduce emissions from railyards, including developing a potential regulation affecting railyards called an Indirect Source Rule (ISR), and/or other potential partnering strategies that could reduce emissions.
-The ISR was initially intended to address regional air pollution, in particular through reducing NOx emissions.
+South Coast AQMD is evaluating potential strategies to reduce emissions from railyards, including developing a potential regulation affecting railyards called an Indirect Source Rule (ISR), and/or other potential partnering strategies that could reduce emissions.9 The ISR was initially intended to address regional air pollution, in particular through reducing NOx emissions.
 However, most of the measures that would reduce NOx would also reduce diesel PM emissions, which have a more localized impact on the surrounding communities.
 The CSC has made it clear that an ISR should also focus on reducing localized impacts from railyards.
-The railroads have participated in workshops related to Facility Based Mobile Source Measures and reported they will continue to work with South Coast AQMD staff and the community.

-&lt;sup>i Remanufacturing can include activities like replacing an old engine in a locomotive with a new engine.
+The railroads have participated in i Remanufacturing can include activities like replacing an old engine in a locomotive with a new engine.
 The useful life of a locomotive is typically at least ten years.